TaliWeinstein/taliweinstein.github.io/content/project/WomEng/index.md

 # Roles and Responsibilities

 Within my role as ambassador for the #1MillionGirlsinSTEM initiative via WomEng I created the Biomedical Unpacked Workshop.
 The creation of this event included:
-- Designing a <a href="uploads/WomEng/Proposal For Ambassador Event .pdf">proposal</a>.
+- Designing a [proposal](static/uploads/WomEng/Biomedical Engineering Unpacked Workshop.pdf) for event